major macro economic indicators

 - Substantial remittances from the diaspora

-- Vulnerability to external shocks (climate, US economy, commodities)
+- Vulnerable to external shocks (climate, U.S. economic cycle, commodities)

-- Very high public debt and debt interest inhibit growth
+- Very high public debt and debt service inhibiting growth